danielanach/bcbio-ffpe-no-normal-config/README.md

-# bcbio-pre-cancer-config
+# bcbio-ffpe-no-normal-config

-Configuration to use [bcbio workflow](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#cancer-variant-calling) with the intention of obtaining somatic, germline and copy number variant calling from pre-cancer FFPE samples without matched normal.
+Configuration to use [bcbio workflow](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#cancer-variant-calling) with the intention of obtaining somatic, germline and copy number variant calling from cancer / ffpe-no-normal FFPE samples without matched normals.

 This configuration assumes:
 * Targeted capture library sequencing preparation (e.g. Agilent SureSelect XTHS)
 * Paired-end sequencing
-* UMIs were used and are contained in separate fastq file
+* If UMIs were used, they are contained in separate fastq file
 * Samples are 'tumor/lesion' without matched normal

-This workflow leverages unique molecular identifiers (UMIs) for additional error correction and PCR duplicate removal.
-It also uses a population database strategy for filtering of germline variants described in the [bcbio documentation](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#cancer-variant-calling) as well as in this [benchmarking blog post](http://bcb.io/2015/03/05/cancerval/).
+ This workflow leverages a population database strategy for filtering of germline variants described in the [bcbio documentation](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#cancer-variant-calling) as well as in this [benchmarking blog post](http://bcb.io/2015/03/05/cancerval/).
 This somatic variant prioritization approach is the biggest benefit of utilizing the bcbio cancer variant calling workflow.

+**Note on UMIs:**
+This workflow can also use unique molecular identifiers (UMIs) for additional error correction and PCR duplicate removal.
+However, it is not currently recommended for somatic variant calling with this configuration since the variant callers used here are not UMI-aware and the base quality scores are altered in consensus bam.
+But you can use the CNV calls and the output bam file.

 ## Configuration file

-The pipeline is executed using a yaml file and in this repository the example is named: `bcbio_pre-cancer.yaml`.
+The pipeline is executed using a yaml file and in this repository the example is named: `bcbio_ffpe-no-normal.yaml`.

 The yaml file is edited for each workflow execution to reflect necessary parameters for that analysis.